aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The code example below shows how to save a document as PDF with fillable forms with specified Jpeg compression and quality:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithPdfSaveOptions-PdfImageComppression.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-WorkingWithPdfSaveOptions-PdfImageCompression.java" >}}

 ## Exporting Document Structure and Custom Properties